AppImage/docs.appimage.org/source/packaging-guide/converting-binary-packages/pkg2appimage.rst

 pkg2appimage
 ============

-If you already have existing binaries (either in archive or :code:`.deb` format or a ppa) then the recommended way to convert these to an AppImage is to write a `.yml description file <yml-example-file>`_ and run it with `pkg2appimage`_.
+If you already have existing binaries (either in archive or :code:`.deb` format or a ppa) then the recommended way to convert these to an AppImage is to write a `.yml description file <https://github.com/AppImage/pkg2appimage/tree/master/recipes>`_ and run it with `pkg2appimage`_.

 .. contents:: Contents